MaximilianLoessl/data_analysis/readme.md

 <code>Patient_007_m_45_something</code>

-This is important to get the age column.
+This is important to get the age column if the age isn't already in the dataframe in the form of "age", "Age" or "AGE"

-Based on the input as HC or PT, the <i>group column</i> gets computed.
+Based on the input as HC or PT, the <i>group column</i> gets computed and filled with either <i>hc</i> or <i>pt</i>

 The columns of dataframes get limited to one atlas and the names of the columns are shortened to the atlas names based on the respective match.
 The Atlas can be found and modified in the <b>[region.csv](region.csv)</b> file.